MAPS™ SIP Protocol Emulator

 - Option to send complete test report (traffic information and call events) to a central database, such as Oracle.

-- Supports Client-Server functionality requires additional license; clients supported are TCL, Python, VBScript, Java, and .Net.
+- Supported clients include TCL, Python, VBScript, Java, and .Net.

 - Fully integrated, complete test environment for SIP.